rodrigohenrik/Complete-Hacker-Cybersecurity-Glossary/README.md

 This repository contains a **meticulously organized list of 100+ cybersecurity and hacker-related terms**, sorted into logical categories.
 Each entry includes a **clear, in-depth definition** designed to provide a practical and conceptual understanding of the topic.

-Whether you're a **beginner learning the ropes**, a **cybersecurity enthusiast**, or a **seasoned pentester**, this resource aims to boost your vocabulary and deepen your understanding of key concepts in information security and hacking culture.
+Whether you're a beginner learning the ropes, a cybersecurity enthusiast, or a seasoned pentester, this resource aims to boost your vocabulary and deepen your understanding of key concepts in information security and hacking culture.

 ## 📌 What’s inside: